-Richard T. Greener, the first African American professor at the University of South Carolina and the first African American graduate of Harvard University, taught at the University of South Carolina during the era of Reconstruction from 1873 to 1877.
-It was unheard of to have an African American professor in a Southern university during that period.
+Richard T. Greener, the first Africa-American professor at the University of South Carolina and the first African-American graduate of Harvard University, taught at the University of South Carolina during the era of Reconstruction from 1873 to 1877.
+It was unheard of to have a black professor in a Southern university during that period.
 It would be decades before another black professor would be appointed at USC.
 In addition to teaching philosophy, Greener served as librarian and helped reorganize and catalog the library's holdings, which were in disarray after the Civil War.
 Greener was born Jan.
-30, 1844, and passed away in 1922.
+30, 1844, and died in 1922.

 Like the Greener Page on Facebook for regular updates.

 Books and Articles by or featuring Greener

 Allison Blakely, The Journal of Negro History 59, no. 4 (October 1974): 305-21. (available on JSTOR at USC libraries or if you have a proxy account)

 James Lowell Underwood and W. Lewis Burke, eds., “At Freedom's Door: African American Founding Fathers and Lawyers in Reconstruction South Carolina” (Columbia, SC: University of South Carolina, 2000). (on permanent reserve at Thomas Cooper Library)

 Richard T. Greener, Frederick Douglass, et. al. in The North American Review 139, no. 332 (July 1884): 78-99.
 (JSTOR)

 Dale F. Herter, "For the Love of Books: Richard T. Greener's Brief Career as the University of South Carolina's First African-American University Librarian," Proceedings of the South Carolina Historical Association (1997): 54-60. (at Thomas Cooper Library, call #F 266 .S58)